 Manuscript information – proposal series #7

-When it comes to book proposal writing, there is one element that is often overlooked.
+As a book proposal expert, I’ve come to realize that when it comes to book proposal writing, there is one element that is often overlooked.
 But actually, I think it’s one of the most valuable and interesting ones: the manuscript information.
-Now that we know what your book is about; who will want to read it; how it’s positioned in the market; and how you will be able to tell your ideal reader of the book’s existence; it’s time to give your agent or publisher all the information they need to assess the cost of publishing.
+In earlier posts in this series, we discussed what your book is about; who will want to read it; how it’s positioned in the market; and how you will be able to tell your ideal reader of the book’s existence.
+Now it’s time to give your agent or publisher all the information they need to assess the cost of publishing.
 And that’s what this seventh instalment of the book proposal series is all about.

 The purpose of the Manuscript information